thatstatsguy/thatstatsguy.github.io/_posts/2023-04-10-Hub and Spoke Pattern Part 1.md

 If you're not in the mood to use Postman, you can always use Swagger to achieve this - I've gone ahead and put in the required code in the `Program.cs` file along with the required imports - have a look at the code in my repo if you want to do this.
 You can access the swagger UI at `https://localhost:7177/swagger/index.html`

 ## Wrapping up
-We've added in a rest API - next step is to set up our exchange rate display and make it react to external events.
-See you at the next article :)
+We've added in a RESTful API.
+In the next article, we'll set up our exchange rate display and make it react to external events.
+See you at the [next article](https://thatstatsguy.github.io/blog/2023/Hub-and-Spoke-Pattern-Part-2/) :)